Making an import declaration in your records

 After you’ve made an entry in your records

-You’ll need to complete a supplementary declaration to CHIEF or CDS.
+You’ll need to complete a supplementary declaration.